ABOUT THE SRC ELECTIONS

 What does being on the SRC involve?

-Being on the SRC requires a commitment of at least three hours per week.
-What you do during those three hours ranges across roles and will vary from week to week.
-You can expect to spend some time answering emails or messages from students, attending meetings, writing reports and helping out during AUTSA events.
-You also have the opportunity to apply for and receive funding for SRC led events and initiatives.
+Prospective SRC members should expect to commit up to 10 hours to duties per week during the academic year.
+What you do during those ten hours ranges across roles and will vary from week to week.
+You can expect to spend some time answering emails or messages from students, attending meetings, writing reports, and attending AUTSA events.

 Why should I run for a role?